Sleep and seizures – the facts

 - Wall mounted lamps pose less safety risks than ordinary table lamps or study lamps, which can be easily knocked over

-- Smoking in bed is unwise for everyone and particularly so for a person with nocturnal seizures.
+- Smoking in bed is unwise for anyone and particularly so for a person with nocturnal seizures

-- Finally, people who experience seizures exclusively during sleep and are often able to drive.
+- Finally, people who experience seizures exclusively during sleep may be allowed to drive.